nautobot/nautobot/nautobot/docs/models/extras/secret.md

 Each Secret is associated with a secrets provider (not to be confused with a circuit provider), which provides the functionality needed to retrieve a value from a particular source of secrets.
 Nautobot includes the following built-in secrets providers:

-- `EnvironmentVariableSecretProvider` - for retrieving a secret value defined in an environment variable
+- `EnvironmentVariableSecretsProvider` - for retrieving a secret value defined in an environment variable
-- `TextFileSecretProvider` - for retrieving a secret value stored in a text file
+- `TextFileSecretsProvider` - for retrieving a secret value stored in a text file

 Nautobot plugins can also [implement and provide](../../plugins/development.md#implementing-secrets-providers) additional secrets providers as desired to support other sources such as Hashicorp Vault or AWS Secrets Manager.